1. Don’t let your money lose value.

 6. Protect yourself!

 One of the key things that can often be forgotten is the importance of protecting your income and your assets.
 You don’t know what will happen in the future, and you should plan ahead in case tragic or unexpected circumstances occur.
 You are your biggest asset, and most likely your income is how you support your family.
-You should have an emergency fund set aside in a separate account that you can contribute to, and you should also consider speaking to your financial advisor about what insurances you have.
-Here at My Wealth Solutions, we regularly work with our clients to initiate or improve their income protection and life insurance cover.
+You should have an emergency fund set aside in a separate account that you can contribute to, and you should also consider speaking to your financial advisor about what insurance you have.
+Here at My Wealth Solutions, we regularly work with our clients to initiate or improve their income protection and life insurance coverage.

 7. Seize your tax & super opportunities.

 Never let yourself be surprised by your tax situation by planning for tax ahead of time.
 This is particularly important as you begin to grow your assets and income.
-We recommend enlisting the services of an accountant and financial advisor you can trust to ensure you are structuring your assets, investments and tax in order to avoid any future complications, and to take advantage of all the tax benefits available to you.
+We recommend enlisting the services of an accountant and financial advisor you can trust to ensure you are structuring your assets, investments and tax in order to avoid any future complications and to take advantage of all the tax benefits available to you.

-We also recommend a similar approach with your superannuation.
+We also recommend a similar approach to your superannuation.
 It is a good idea to spend time with a finance professional to build a superannuation plan that will deliver the retirement that you want.
 If you have built wealth, you should consider seeing a financial advisor to discuss self-managed superannuation funds, wealth management, and estate planning, and how these integrate with your tax requirements.

 8. Change your mindset

 A scarcity mindset sees limitations instead of opportunities.
 It sees the world as a set number of pieces of pie, with most of those slices already taken.
-This mentality restricts growth and our ability to identify and claim opportunities, as well as recognising our own abilities.
+This mentality restricts growth and our ability to identify and claim opportunities, as well as recognise our own abilities.
 It’s important to change your perception of your world in order to change the trajectory of your life.
 Put the work in to cultivate a growth and abundance mindset, and surround yourself with people who have this mindset and will encourage it in your life.

 Set reminders to experience gratitude for what you have and what you will have each day.
 You have something to offer the world – think about what you have developed mastery in, or what you can get better at, and how you can use that to make your world better.
 Your mind has a lot of power, and if you spend your time limiting yourself, nothing will change.
 Set big dreams and goals and take a small step each day towards them.